castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 - `src` contains the runtime code and tests (e.g. Lambda function handlers)
   - `example-api-handler.ts` entry point of the example API Lambda function
   - `example-handler.ts` entry point of the example Lambda function
-- `.env.cdk` defines the environment variables for the CDK command
+- `.env` defines the environment variables for the application commands
-  - Used to enable CDK debug mode
+  - Used to enable the CDK debug mode
-  - Used to determine the AWS accounts and regions for the deployment at synthesizes time
+  - Used to define the AWS accounts and regions for the deployment
   - As a fallback these values are retrieved from the AWS profile
   - The environment variables can be overridden if needed
+- `.env.test` used to activate the debug mode for the Jest testing framework
 - `.eslintrc.json` ESLint project configuration
 - `.gitignore` defines the files that are excluded from version control
 - `cdk.json` AWS CDK configuration file